Clinical Trials in India | Clinical Trial Management

 3. Phase III: Large scale studies to confirm efficiency and monitor side effects.

-4. Phase IV: The drug is kept after approval to track long -term effects and adapt the use.
+4. Phase IV: Researchers keep the drug after approval to track long-term effects and adapt its use.

 Opportunities in Clinical Trials